scaramangagency/craft-litespeedcache/README.md

-# lscache
+# CraftCMS LiteSpeed Cache

-Clear LiteSpeed Cache on save
+Destroy LiteSpeed cache on save, or force destroy.

+## Todo

+- Allow path to be entered manually